serverless/serverless/README.md

 ![JAWS stack diagram javascript aws node.js express auroradb dynamodb lambda](https://github.com/servant-app/JAWS/blob/master/site/public/img/jaws_diagram_javascript_aws.png)

 ####API
-There are no servers are included in this stack(!!!).
+There are no servers are included in this stack.
 The entire back-end is comprised of Lambda functions which are organized in the `api` folder.
-Your API urls point to individual Lambda functions.
-This way, the code for each API Route is completely isolated, enabling you to develop/update/configure/deploy/maintain that specific code at any time without affecting any other part of your application(!!!).
+Each of your API URLs points to one of these Lambda functions.
+This way, the code for each API Route is completely isolated, enabling you to develop/update/configure/deploy/maintain code for specific API urls at any time without affecting any other part of your application(!!!).
 Think of each Lambda function as a "Controller", in traditional MVC structure.

 You can either use the AWS Management Console's API Gateway User Interface to create your API, or define your API in the `api_swagger.json` file and deploy instantly via AWS's Swagger Import Tool (Recommended).

 ####Lib
-In JAWS, the Lambda functions are the "Controllers", but the `lib` folder/module contains re-useable code you would like to use across all of your Lambda functions, which can be thought of as your "Models".
+The `lib` folder/module contains re-useable code you can use across all of your Lambda functions, which can be thought of as your "Models".
+It's an npm module that can be required into your Lambda functions, like any other.

 Since Lambda can be slow to initialize on cold-starts (after ~5 mins of inactivity), this module is designed so that you do not have to `require` all of its code, but instead you can require in only the code that your Lambda function needs.
 For example: